Biography – Theatre

 Polly

 In a South Bank Show version of Henry Purcell’s opera “Dido and Aeneas”, she took the role of First Witch.
-Other musicals include: “Joseph and the Amazing Technicolor Dream Coat” @ the Heymarket, Leicester: “King” a tribute to Dr Martin Luther King @ the Prince Edward Theatre, London, appearing as Rosa Parks (a character for which she had to don a large, grey wig and paint age lines on a face that looked a trifle young to carry the weight of the role).
-In “Starlight Express” @ the Apollo Victoria, London she took the role of Belle but also understudied the lead (Pearl) and the role of Electra (it is believed that she is still the only woman ever to perform as Electra).
-In the touring production of “Smokey Joe’s Café” she was ‘girl with the boa’ and in “The Pajama Game” she appeared as Gladys.
-That production ran firstly @ The Birmingham Repertory Theatre, before moving to the Princess Theatre, Toronto, Canada, closing at the Victoria Palace, London.
-Ms Limerick also appeared in “Collusion”, a British movie, as “the jazz singer”.
-She appeared in “A Cavalcade Of Coward” @ the Piccadilly Theatre, London and has performed in various cabaret venues in England with Charlotte Bicknell and Malinda Hughes, the trio being the vocalists in Fabulous Darling, an ensemble whose musical director is David Harrod.
+Other musicals include: “Joseph and the Amazing Technicolor Dream Coat”at the Heymarket, Leicester: “King” a tribute to Dr Martin Luther Kingat the Prince Edward Theatre, London, appearing as Rosa Parks (a character for which she had to don a large, grey wig and paint age lines on a face that looked a trifle young to carry the weight of the role).
+In “Starlight Express” at the Apollo Victoria, London she was at first a swing understudy (without a role of her own).
+She later took the role of Belle.
+He also understudied the lead (Pearl) and the role of Electra (and was the first woman ever to perform as Electra, which till then was exclusively a male role).